-The IV estimates of column (5) in Table 3, depict a significant effect of endogeneity acceptance as the point estimate decreases from -0.519 to -1.332 for Austria and from -0.596 to -1.259 for Canada, respectively.
-The consumption estimate does not materially change.
+The IV estimates of column (5) in Table 3, depict a significant effect of instrumenting for acceptance.
+The point estimates more than double in absolute value, going from -0.519 to -1.332 for Austria and from -0.596 to -1.259 for Canada, respectively.
+The consumption estimates do not materially change.
 The major impact of instrumenting for acceptance is that it increases the effect of acceptance on cash holdings.
 We implement two Wald F-tests of weak instruments (see Cragg and Donald (1993) and Kleibergen and Paap (2006)).
 There are no critical values for these weak instruments tests but we use the tabulated test statistics calculated by Stock and Yogo (2005) and find that there is marginal evidence of rejection of weak instruments in Austria and Canada.
 The linear IV estimate model works well for Austria and Canada as the Hansen-Sargan tests of overidentification are not rejected.
 We next address potential nonlinearities in the share of acceptance in the first-stage regressions.